kumu/docs/guides/system-mapping.md

 ## Add rich detail to your map

-Once you'v built your map
+Once you've built your map
 #### Marking connections as same or opposite

 If you're looking to indicate whether a connection has a same or opposite causal relationship (whether the first element increases or decreases the second element), there are a few ways to go about it: